EndPointCorp/end-point-blog/2020/12/03/pihole-great-holiday-gift.html.md

 ### Adding blocklists

-Adding blocklists is as simple as putting in a link to a text file with the offending URLs.
+Adding blocklists is as simple as putting in a link to a text file with the offending hostnames.
 There are quite a few blocklists curated on the page.
 The trick is to choose blocklists that will meet your requirements—Some of the block lists can generate false positives.
 If you’re using Pi-hole for yourself, that’s probably not an issue since you can manually whitelist things as you go, but if you have a larger household, you may want to stick with the more conservative whitelists.
 Same if you’re setting this up for a relative or family member where you won’t be on site to fix things.

 > [Firebog.net](https://firebog.net/) has a good list of block lists, sorted by category.
 Green checkmarks are best for minimal maintenance situations; the other categories may incur false positives that require whitelisting.